 The mission of the Scientific Scholar (scientificscholar.com) is “Share, Learn and Improve”.

 Scientific Scholar (scientificscholar.com) currently publishes many prestigious and indexed journals like the Journal of Clinical Imaging Science (clinicalimagingscience.org), Surgical Neurology International (surgicalneurologyint.com), CytoJournal (cytojournal.com) and many more (scientificscholar.com/journals).
-Scientific Scholar (scientificscholar.com) currently publishes approximately thirty peer-reviewed journals.
+Scientific Scholar (scientificscholar.com) currently publishes approximately thirty three peer-reviewed journals.